jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 OntoFox also provide a range of options for selecting which annotations you want to include, and for mapping between sets of annotations.
 Although the form on the web site only allows extracting terms from one ontology at a time, in a configuration file you can specify several ontologies each with a number of terms and other settings.
 This is another reason to learn how to use the [input configuration files](http://ontofox.hegroup.org/tutorial/index.php#input_format).

 The [ontofox.txt](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/ontofox.txt) file shows what an OntoFox input file looks like.
 It has four sections because we're importing from four ontologies: OBI, NCBI Taxonomy, MPATH, and PATO.
 It lists the low level and top level terms we want to import from each reference ontology.
-Each section has a different rule for selecting intermediates, but all of them use `includeAllAxiomsRecursively` to get the full set of annotations.
+Each section has a different rule for selecting intermediates, but all of them use either  `includeAllAxiomsRecursively` or `includeAllAnnotationProperties` to get the full set of annotations.
 It also shows how to use `subClassOf` to place imported terms exactly where you want them.

 On the OntoFox website you can "Upload input file" and with `ontofox.txt` then click "Get OWL (RDF/XML) Output File".
 The resulting OWL file is [ontofox.owl](https://github.com/jamesaoverton/obo-tutorial/raw/master/examples/ontofox.owl).